7 Best Electronic Desk Notebooks for Digital Note-Taking

 Boox Google Drive, Dropbox, OneDrive, NAS Automatic PDF, PNG, TXT

 I've lost work because sync failed.
 Make sure your chosen system has reliable cloud storage.
 Unlimited cloud storage sounds great but check the fine print.
 Some services compress files or limit storage per document.
+For local network backup as a redundancy layer, network attached storage (NAS) devices for office backup provide a powerful on-premise solution, while top cloud backup services for business data protection ensure your digital notes survive any hardware failure.

 Handwriting Recognition and Text Conversion